TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/next-steps/_index.md

 weight: 4
 ---

-Once you have your first LoRaWAN Network setup, here are the next steps.
+Once you have your first LoRaWAN® Network setup, here are the next steps.

 <!--more-->